 If your eyes do make contact with hydrogen peroxide, make sure to immediately flush it out with sterile saline.
 If saline is not available, wash your eyes with water or artificial tear drops and make sure to see Dr. Marie T. Tartibi as soon as possible.
 Though painful, it doesn't cause permanent eye or vision damage.

 To clean your lenses, place them in the designated case that is freshly filled with the hydrogen peroxide solution and soak them for 6-8 hours.
 This can be a one-step or two-step process, depending on the product.
 The one-step products contain a built-in neutralizer in the contact lens case, while the two-step products require you to add a neutralizing tablet to the solution after cleaning.

 Make sure not to reuse or top off hydrogen peroxide solution after it has been neutralized, as it will have lost its disinfecting power.

 Be sure to dry your case thoroughly between uses and to replace your case every 2-3 months to prevent infection.

 It is important to note that hydrogen peroxide solutions will change into unpreserved saline.
 Therefore, if contact lenses are stored for extensive periods of time (e.g. more than a couple days), it is safer to consider multiple-purpose solutions for long term.

 Hydrogen peroxide-based solutions are known for their exceptional disinfecting ability.
-At Dr. Tartibi, in Orlando, our patients are extremely satisfied with the cleanliness and comfort they experience when using hydrogen peroxide-based solutions for their contact lenses.
+At Dr. Tartibi, in South Orlando, our patients are extremely satisfied with the cleanliness and comfort they experience when using hydrogen peroxide-based solutions for their contact lenses.
 Speak with Dr. Marie T. Tartibi to find out whether this solution is right for you.